 That instinct to follow others is natural and, in this case, inconsequential.
 But, when it pertains to company data, errors resulting from telephone games are costly.

-An example is when a new employee wrongly moves an Opportunity record to the next stage in the process because their teammate taught them incorrectly.
+An example is when a new employee wrongly moves an Opportunity record to the next stage in the process because their teammate taught them to do it incorrectly.
 Not only will this throw off your pipeline forecast, it will also affect your organization’s ability to rely on these metrics to measure KPIs around your revenue or business processes.
+Thats a big problem!

 3. Accelerate the ramp-up time of your Salesforce team.